sharonen/BookingMovieTickets/README.md

 # The project has the following structure:
 1. src: Contains the source code for the project
-2. test: Contains the unit tests for the project
+2. unit_test: Contains the unit tests for the project
 3. CMakeLists.txt: The main CMake file for the project
 4. conanfile.py: The conan file for the project